platinum-ViniVX/mic-up-script-pack/README.md

-this is just a mic up/ roblox rizz script pack this doesnt have to be in mic up! any other vc games works🔉
+this is just a mic up/ roblox rizz/ troll script pack this doesnt have to be in mic up! any other vc games works🔉

 --paid script--